-45. Students may attend courses on a class-only basis (i.e. not for credit), with the agreement of the Course Organiser and the approval of the Personal Tutor.
+45. Students may attend courses on a class-only basis (i.e. not for credit), with the agreement of the Course Organiser and the approval of the Director of Teaching or delegated nominee (e.g. Personal Tutor or Student Adviser).
 Decisions will be based on the overall load (credit and non-credit bearing) on the student, which must not exceed 160 credits.